 Although most marketers include website traffic and social media engagement in their standard content marketing metrics, measuring conversions lags way behind.
 Only about 11% pay attention to this metric.

-There are some excellent content marketing tools to help you discover what your audience thinks about your content, but you need to actually use them.
+There are some excellent content marketing tools to help you discover what your audience thinks about your content marketing campaigns, but you need to actually use them.
 That means looking beyond basic metrics like number of views or time on page, and instead tracking which topics move leads through the funnel.
 Even better than measuring sentiment is measuring the conversion power of your various marketing assets.

 Above, you can see a Goal Flow report that HubSpot used to see which specific blog posts prompted the most organic search-referred visitors to eventually click through to gated offer pages.